ECTS

 - Understanding the mechanisms of parasite pathogenesis

-- know how to work sterile, use a microscope, know safety rules
+- know how to work in a sterile environment, use a microscope, be familiar with safety rules

-- know how to grow a bacterium, know how to multiply a bacteriophage, know how to conjugate bacteria
+- know how to cultivate bacteria, know how to multiply a bacteriophage, know how to perform conjugation between bacteria

-- know how to prepare and quantify viruses and analyze preparation quality
+- know how to prepare and quantify viruses and analyze the quality of preparations

-- be able to mobilize the fundamental concepts of microbiology and the classification of living organisms to deal with a problem in the field
+- be able to apply the fundamental concepts of microbiology and the classification of living organisms to address issues in the field

-- know how to validate a model by comparing its predictions with experimental results and appreciate its limits of validity
+- know how to validate a model by comparing its predictions with experimental results and assess its limits of validity

-- use data acquisition and analysis software with a critical eye
+- know how to use data acquisition and analysis software with a critical mind

-- Use the different registers of written expression in the French language with ease
+- Be able to use the different registers of written French with ease.

-- Use digital reference tools and IT security rules to acquire, process, produce and distribute information, and to collaborate internally and externally
+- Use standard digital tools and IT security rules to acquire, process, produce, and disseminate information, as well as to collaborate internally and externally.

-- Identify and select various specialized resources to document a subject
+- Identify and select various specialized resources to document a topic

-- Use the different registers of written and oral expression of the French language with ease.
+- Be able to use the different registers of written and spoken French with ease.

-- Fluency in written and spoken comprehension and expression in at least one modern foreign language
+- Be able to use written and oral comprehension and expression with ease in at least one modern foreign language.

-- Situate your role and mission within an organization so you can adapt and take the initiative, and know how to listen and exchange constructively
+- Identify your role and mission within an organization in order to adapt and take initiative, listen effectively, and engage in constructive dialogue.

-- Work as part of a team as well as independently and responsibly on a project.
+- Working both as part of a team and independently and responsibly on a project.

 Organization